 I then asked my dear friend about the roles he has been able to undertake in his current production.
 Matt has understudied for Simba and Banzai and is a regular in the ensemble.
 He also plays “swing,” which is typically an individual who stays off stage, but is ready to jump in at a moment’s notice should an actor in any track (or role) fall ill, get hurt and become unable to perform.
 He knows approximately 14 ensemble tracks in the production between the Broadway Company and National Tour.
 He also knows how to manipulate various puppets and can take on such roles as the wildebeest, rhino, antelope and elephant.
 At the time of our interview, he was working in the elephant track, a costume that weighs approximately 107 lbs.

-As noted above, Matt has been understudy to Simba in certain performances and has actually had the fortunate privilege of taking on the role, donning the warrior style headgear, in all three locations – in Vegas, on tour and on Broadway.
+As noted above, Matt has been understudy to Simba in certain performances and has actually had the fortunate privilege of taking on the role.
+He has donned the warrior style headgear in all three locations – in Las Vegas, on tour and on Broadway.
 Simba is a tough role in that, once he hits the stage in the second act, he is there for its entirety – no bathroom breaks!
 One needs to plan accordingly in that situation!

 THE PRODUCTION ITSELF

 When asked about a typical day for a cast member, Matt said it was nothing out of the ordinary.
 He is an early riser by nature.
-He eats breakfast, likely does some kind of activity to maintain his health and stamina and then “chills” until performance time.
-He begins to prep at home a few hours before the show and is required to be at the theater a half hour before the curtain goes up.
+He eats breakfast and then likely does some kind of activity to maintain his health and stamina.
+He then “chills” until performance time.
+Prep begins at home a few hours before the show and is required to be at the theater a half hour before the curtain goes up.
 Most of the roles he plays do not require extensive make-up, so he does not have to show up an hour or more before the show.
 Those in roles that require more make-up and wear more intricate costumes are required to be there much earlier (some never leaving between performances).

 One of Matt’s favorite parts of being in this production is watching the audience as the cast members fill the aisles during a performance.
 Even fathers are found with tears streaming down their cheeks, in awe at what they see.
 Matt says moments like these inspire the cast, giving them energy to perform.

 Our time was beginning to wind down and activity was beginning to pick up in the theater.
-Sound checks, set prep and theater maintenance were all beginning to happen and we needed to begin moving ourselves toward the stage door again.
-It was then that Matt began to share how much of a family the cast and crew really are – how they have days where they don’t want to talk to each other and days where they are each other’s best friends.
+Sound checks, set prep and theater maintenance were all beginning to happen.
+We needed to begin moving ourselves toward the stage door again.
+It was then that Matt began to share how much of a family the cast and crew really are.
+They have days where they don’t want to talk to each other and days where they are each other’s best friends.
 There are children around and families that travel together.
 It gives each of the cast members a perspective of being a part of something bigger.
 Matt described it like traveling with a small city.

-When asked if he had a preference with regard to being on the road or at home, he was quick to state,
+When asked if he had a preference with regard to being on the road or at home, he was quick to answer.

-“I like to be home.
-I like to be in New York… I mean, I’m happy being out here.
+“I like to be home…in New York.
+I mean, I’m happy being out here.
 I love these people, but I love the people on Broadway, too. “

-We made our way backstage and Matt explained to us in greater detail how everything has a place and nothing is ever rearranged.
+We made our way backstage.
+Matt took time to explain to us in greater detail how everything has a place.
+Nothing is ever rearranged.
 Each cast member has a specific prop and never diverts.
-Everything is organized and, once used, it goes immediately back to where it belongs so that, after they finish the show and bow, they should be able to literally start the show from the beginning.
+Everything is organized and, once used, it goes immediately back to where it belongs.
+That way, after they finish the show and bow, they should be able to literally start the show from the beginning.